 Lansdowne is not your typical Uttarakhand hill station.
 Unlike Mussoorie or Nainital, which draw lakhs of tourists every season, Lansdowne receives a fraction of that footfall.
 The reason is simple.
 This is an active military cantonment of the Garhwal Rifles, and that status has shielded it from unchecked commercialization.
 The forests around the town are well protected, the construction is regulated, and the general atmosphere remains calm and orderly.

-For history buffs, there is an interesting story.
+For history buffs, there is another interesting story.
 Between Jaiharikhal and Lansdowne, there is a stretch called the Cool Road.
 During British times, Indians were not allowed on this road.
 A separate, lower road was built for Indians to use.
 It is a sobering reminder of our colonial past, and walking or driving on this road today carries a different kind of weight.

 When Is the Best Time to Visit Lansdowne?